Today we’ll cover the shelf life, storage, and spoilage of heavy cream.

 Second, the texture of your heavy cream will alter.

 If it’s of the thicker variety, it will change only a bit.
-But if it’s of the thinner kind, it’ll separate after thawing, similar to how milk kefir separates after freezing and defrosting.
+But if it’s the usual thin one, it’ll separate after thawing, similar to how milk kefir separates after freezing and defrosting.

 Long story short, frozen and defrosted heavy cream works best in cooked and baked dishes.